Louisiana: Waterways

 The Gulf Intracoastal Waterway is an important means of transporting commercial goods such as petroleum and petroleum products, agricultural produce, building materials and manufactured goods.
 In 2018, the state sued the federal government to repair erosion along the waterway.

 Law and government

 In 1849, the state moved the capital from New Orleans to Baton Rouge.
 Donaldsonville, Opelousas, and Shreveport have briefly served as the seat of Louisiana state government.
 The Louisiana State Capitol and the Louisiana Governor's Mansion are both located in Baton Rouge.
 The Louisiana Supreme Court, however, did not move to Baton Rouge but remains headquartered in New Orleans.

-The current Louisiana governor is Democrat John Bel Edwards.
-The current United States senators are Republicans John Neely Kennedy and Bill Cassidy.
-Louisiana has six congressional districts and is represented in the U.S. House of Representatives by five Republicans and one Democrat.
+Louisiana has six congressional districts and is represented in the U.S. House of Representatives by four Republicans and two Democrats.
 Louisiana had eight votes in the Electoral College for the 2020 election.

 In a 2020 study, Louisiana was ranked as the 24th hardest state for citizens to vote in.
+Louisiana has one of the most restrictive abortion laws in the United States.

-The Louisiana State Penitentiary, Angola - located near the border to Mississippi - is the largest maximum-security prison in the United States.
+The Louisiana State Penitentiary, Angola is the largest maximum-security prison in the United States.